 In 2016 we established Ekklesia Publishing and have produced 12 titles and one Kindle book to date, plus a colour title in association with Siglum/Leeds Church Institute, and with more to come.
-(There are 21 books featuring the work of Ekklesia staff and associates overall.)
+(There are now 36 books featuring the work of Ekklesia staff, associates and contributors overall.)

 As of 2022, Ekklesia has been operating for 20 years.
-We intend to celebrate that landmark in the second half of the year.
+We intend to celebrate the landmark of 21 years in 2023.
 Plans include a collection entitled Thinking Without Tanks: Beliefs, Politics and Ethics Reconsidered.

 There is an interview with our founder, Jonathan Bartley, on ‘High Profles’ here.